Defining a new way to communicate.

 What is Cloud PBX?

 As an answer to the often technologically stagnant and cost prohibitive prem phone system, cloud PBX was born.
 Cloud, or hosted, PBX refers to taking this traditional onsite system, removing the expensive infrastructure and creating a virtual phone system – rooted in the internet.
 Cloud PBX provides adaptability, scalability, reliability and flexibility.
-While it provides the ability to keep up with the fast pace technical changes we see daily, it is also secure and reliable.
+While it provides the ability to keep up with the fast pace technical changes we see daily, it is also secure, reliable, and better priced.

 In addition, cloud PBX provides the mobility necessary to support and drive today’s workforce.
 With conventional phones falling away to an increase use of mobile apps and the rising use of soft phones, a cloud pbx allows for people to work when and where they want.
 It opens your company up to an option heavy platform, allowing your company to benefit from the evolving technologies.